bbinto/working-with-bb/Barbara's Operating Model.md

 The following list and notes aim to share with the reader how/why/when I operate as a product leader.
 It's like my own Operating System.
 It helps you understand what I consider good work, being efficient, providing safety and continous and honest feedback.

 **Foundation: Psychological Safety (PS)***:
 Basis for all my actions, drivers and asks is "Psychological Safety".
-Many have defined and explained it, most notable as one of the key outcomes during the Aristotle (https://rework.withgoogle.com/print/guides/5721312655835136/) research done by Google, yet the best definition I have heard is PS is the feeling is safe to feel uncomfortable.
+Mostly known as one of the key outcomes during the [Aristotle](https://rework.withgoogle.com/print/guides/5721312655835136/) research done by Google, PS is the feeling is safe to feel uncomfortable.

-On top of above foundation, I like to breakdown my leadership into the following 3 pillars that are distributed based on the business needs:
+On top of above foundation, I like to breakdown my leadership into the following 3 pillars that are either equally or not propertional, based on the business needs, distributed:

-1. **Process**: Process is important, pending the size and growth stage the company is in, process and operations needs to be tigher than for e.g. smaller companies
+1. **Process**: Process is important, pending the size and specific growth stage the company is in, process and operations need to be tigher than for e.g. smaller companies.
 2. **People**: How I define people management, value indivualism, thrive for inclusion and diversity and psychological saftey
-3. **Product**: My product management principles, the way I think, manage and learned what is important about good product manegement, including elaborating on my strengths and weakenesses
+3. **Product**: My product management principles, the way I think, manage and have learned what is important about good product manegement.
+Some frameworks I like to follow or have adopted and/or changed according to my needs.

 ### 1. Process (including Norms & Principles)
 In order to build on top of psychological safety, team members must feel comfortable sharing any uncomfortable events and news without being punished not following the group norms.
 In order to identify these events, teams need to understand and align on expectations.
 Expecations are the basis to form and follow norms and principles.
 If we are all clear on expectations, we know what to commit to, how to build trust, and how/when to escalate concerns.
 The team, collectively will come up with norms and principles that each commits to adhere to.
+I speciacially will remind my team constantly on what I expect so the individual understands what good performance looks like.

 #### Timely (Over) Communication
-There is never too much communication nor oversharing.
-Ideally provide a tl;dr and a thread/link to more context if needed.
+There is never too much communication nor oversharing, period!
+It's the way when and how it's written; ideally provide a tl;dr and a thread/link to more context if needed.

-As for timely, I rather have you bring up issues, concerns, information ealier than later and worst, not at all, therefore, please consider the following; when in doubt, please do communicate.
+As for timely, I rather have you bring up issues, concerns, information ealier than later and worst, not at all, therefore, please consider the following; when in doubt, please communicate.

-"Over"-communication is a word you will hear from me a lot.
+FYI; "Over"-communication is a word you will hear from me a lot.

 Specially for async comms via channels like Slack/Teams, I want you to follow the below considerations
 - Remember, attention is a commodity, choose wisely if/when to tag a team or person
-- Always be polite and assume positive intend; we all have cultural differences, ways of communicating AND receiving feedback.
-Research has shown that politness async, in writing is even more important than verbal politeness.
+- Always be polite and assume positive intend; we all come with cultural differences, ways of communicating AND receiving feedback; e.g research has shown that politness async, in writing is even more important than verbal politeness.

 #### Share Impact
-Especially for remote workforces, continous sharing of impact can't be ignored.
-I have seen this before, people assumed what they did is either not a big deal, or don't want to bother anybody with it, and therefore don't share their work or impact.
-Most of the time, this impact is of interest to somebody, writing it into a channel, present it at an all-hands or weekly meeting is crucial to not only keep the conversations going but also share what you have worked on.
+Especially for remote workforces, continous sharing of impact needs to happen, consistently and constantly.
+I have seen the following plenty of times; people assume what they did is either not a big deal, or they don't want to bother anybody with it, and therefore don't share their work or impact.
+Most of the time, this impact is of interest to at least one person/team, writing it into a channel, present it at an all-hands or weekly meeting is crucial to not only keep the conversations going but also share what you have worked on.

 As part of your individual and team performance, I will ask you to share your most impactful projects within each performance cycle, the more data related to OKRs and impact, the better.

-#### Context is King
+#### To you: Context is King
 Phrased as "lead with context and not control" by Reed Hastings in [No rules rules](https://www.amazon.com/No-Rules-Netflix-Culture-Reinvention), providing context to your team is key in building trust and motivating team members.
 This is especially important when you have not only ICs but also managers and several levels of managers below you.

-#### Special Section: Executives
+#### To Executives: Be brief and clear
-I've noticed over the years that it's difficult at times for more junior people and ICs to know what to share and what not to share with executives.
+I've noticed over the years that it's difficult at times for more junior people and ICs to know how and what to share and what not to share with executives.
 Of course, that depends not only on the person but also the executive.
 The biggest rule of thumb is; you can share all the problems with them/me, but please be prepared to follow up with options/solutions immediately without being asked specifcially.
 That shows you are concious of the executives time and know how to make sure they leave the conversation hopeful and trustful in you.

 Be super aware of how to not overload your exectuive with information.
 They [hear](https://blog.staysaasy.com/p/dont-bring-me-problems-bring-me-solutions?utm_source=pocket_reader), see, respond to many small and big fires, help them understand quickly what is at stakes: Apply the [billboard](https://www.linkedin.com/feed/update/urn:li:activity:7162791135776632832/) test, what can you say in the fewest amount of words to get people to stay attentive?